tsnellgrove/dark_castle3/doc/to_do.md

 TBD: read this article: https://sangeeta.io/posts/a-super-post-on-python-inheritance/
 TBD: extend child methods in results_class_def ?
 TBD: Jenkins integration to automatically update "v3 alpha" tab with latest commits?
+TBD: list of 'contained' internal_switches in MachMixIn attributes?
+	NOTE: (i.e. add to scope and remove levers & button from features?)
+	NOTE: [this is a good idea but hold off until at least one more control_panel type machine gets created]
+TBD: re-name 'wrapper' to 'app_main'
+TBD: update pickle names
+TBD: out_buff => output (or possibly user_output)

 *** NEW PUZZLE IDEAS ***